dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

 For more information, see [Policy CSP - Experience](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-experience) in the Windows documentation.

 - **Block Windows Spotlight**
-  Allows IT admins to turn off all Windows Spotlight Features - Window spotlight on lock screen, Windows Tips, Microsoft consumer features and other related features.
+  Allows IT admins to turn off all Windows Spotlight Features - Window spotlight on lock screen, Windows Tips, Microsoft consumer features, and other related features.
   - **Default**: Yes

   - **Block third-party suggestions in Windows Spotlight**
     Specifies whether to allow app and content suggestions from third-party software publishers in Windows spotlight features like lock screen spotlight, suggested apps in the Start menu, and Windows tips.
 Users may still see suggestions for Microsoft features, apps, and services.
      - **Default**: Yes
   - **Block consumer specific features**
-    Allows IT admins to turn on experiences that are typically for consumers only, such as Start suggestions, Membership notifications, Post-OOBE app install and redirect tiles.
+    Allows IT admins to turn on experiences that are typically for consumers only, such as Start suggestions, Membership notifications, Post-OOBE app install, and redirect tiles.
     - **Default**: Yes